Written by Aaron Munz | Legally Reviewed By Yvonne Waterman | Edited By Walter Pacheco | Last Update: December 6, 2024

 Bedding

 The filler used to stuff mattresses contained asbestos as a fireproofing material.
-Shipyard workers who built sleeping quarters were exposed to this material.
+Shipyard workers who built sleeping quarters got exposed to this material.

 Cables

-Asbestos was added to cables, including wire cables, to make them stronger and salt-resistant.
+Asbestos in cables, including wire cables, made them stronger and salt-resistant.

 Cement

 Asbestos cement was a popular material in the construction of shipyards.
-Corrugated asbestos sheets were used to construct the walls and roofs of shipyard buildings.
+Workers used corrugated asbestos sheets to build the shipyard’s walls and roofs.

 Hydraulic Assemblies